dellswor/lost/util/README.txt

 This directory contains some utilities to help interact with the LOST application.

+To run the osnap_crypto.py file to test functionality, you'll need to generate lost and hr keys.
+This can be done using osnap-keygen.py python3 osnap-keygen.py lost python3 osnap-keygen.py hr

+Once the keys are generated, running osnap_crypto.py will execute some tests.
+[osnapdev@osnap-image util]$ python3 osnap_crypto.py
+symmetric encrypt/decrypt working
+signed encrypt/decrypt working

 Files:
 osnap-keygen.py - A program to generate key pairs